hjh59/SAH-GCN/README.md

 # SAH-GCN
-Heuristic Personality Recognition Based on Fusing Multiple Conversations and Utterance-level Affection
+**Heuristic Personality Recognition Based on Fusing Multiple Conversations and Utterance-level Affection**

+The SAH-GCN.py is the main model architecture of our system.
-**Our complete code will be available after the research is published！**
+Our complete code will be available after the research is published！